Code-Cornelius/CorAI/priv_lib_ml/src/classes/estimator/history/Tutorial_estim_history.md

 - a flag indicating whether validation will be used, if validation is present a second column will be added for each metric to store the result for validation,
 - a `dictionary` of hyper-parameters (optional), it is a dictionary containing the parameters that will change during different trainings and which will be compared for performance at the end.
-  # TODO: link hyper_param estim
+For more details on hyper parameters check
+  out:
+  `priv_lib_ml/src/classes/estimator/hyper_parameters/Tutorial_estim_hyperparameter.md`

 ```python
 estimator_history = Estim_hystory(metric_names, validation, hyper_params)